tasmota/docs/docs/Berry-Cookbook.md

 This is an example of dumping the content of the internal flash of the ESP32 and write the content in the file system that you can download back to your PC.

-The example below dumps the contant of the safeboot partition.
+The example below dumps the content of the safeboot partition.

 ```berry
 def flash_to_file(filename, addr, len)